topless/invenio/docs/files/backends.rst

 A storage backend serves as an interface for the underlying file access.

-In the `config.py` file of your application, you can use the variable `FILES_REST_STORAGE_FACTORY <https://invenio-files-rest.readthedocs.io/en/latest/configuration.html#invenio_files_rest.config.FILES_REST_STORAGE_FACTORY>`_ to provide your custom factory that will be used to create the storage instance.
+In the ``config.py`` file of your application, you can use the variable `FILES_REST_STORAGE_FACTORY <https://invenio-files-rest.readthedocs.io/en/latest/configuration.html#invenio_files_rest.config.FILES_REST_STORAGE_FACTORY>`_ to provide your custom factory that will be used to create the storage instance.

-The module provides an abstract layer for storage implementation that allows to swap storages easily.
+The module provides an abstraction layer for storage implementation that allows to swap storages easily.
 The default storage solution for saving files locally for Invenio-Files-REST is `PyFilesystem <https://www.pyfilesystem.org/>`_, which can be replaced according to your needs even with a cloud